code-with-max/godot-google-play-iapp/README.md

 `purchase_acknowledged`: Emitted when a purchase is successfully acknowledged.

 `purchase_acknowledged_error`: Emitted when there is an error acknowledging the purchase.

+## Functions

+`startConnection()`: Starts the connection to Google Play Billing.

+Emits:

+- `startConnection` signal when connection is started.
+- `connected` signal if connection is successful.

+`isReady()` : Checks if the connection to Google Play Billing is ready and returns a boolean value.

+`sayHello()` : Sends a hello message from the plugin.

+*For testing purposes, not recommended in production.*

+- Emit `helloResponse` signal
+- Sending Log.v message to the console
+- Display a system toast.

 ## Step-by-step set up guide